Coronary Artery Disease (CAD) – High Homocysteine Level – How It Affects Your Vessels

 How is a high homocysteine level harmful?

 High homocysteine levels in the blood can damage the lining of the arteries.
-In addition, high homocysteine levels may make blood clot more easily than it should.
+High levels may also make blood clot more easily than it should.
 This can increase the risk of blood vessel blockages.
 A clot inside your blood vessel is called a thrombus.
 A thrombus can travel in the bloodstream and get stuck in your:

 What causes a high homocysteine level?

 Most people who have a high homocysteine level don’t get enough folate (also called folic acid), vitamin B6 or vitamin B12 in their diet.
 Replacing these vitamins often helps return the homocysteine level to normal.
 Other possible causes of a high homocysteine level include:

 How is the homocysteine level measured?

+Homocysteine is measured using a simple blood test.
 If your homocysteine level is too high, you need to lower it, especially if you have blockages in your blood vessels.
 If you have no other major risk factors for cardiovascular disease and you do not have atherosclerosis (a buildup of plaque in your arteries), your healthcare provider may take a watchful waiting approach and monitor the level closely.
 If your homocysteine level increases further, you may need to lower it.

 How can I lower a high homocysteine level?